danielbarbozafranco/floripa-timetables/README.md

 This app was implemented using HTML5, angular js and bootstrap.

-In order to run it, just download the code, and start a webserver.
+In order to run it, just download the code and start a webserver.
 If you don't have one, you can use http-server from node js:

 * Install node js